lumi-huang/leetcode/search.markdown

         c = len(matrix[0])
         result = []

+        #use two matrix to keep track of water flow
         pacific = [[0 for i in range (c)]for j in range (r)] atlantic = [[0 for i in range(c)] for j in range(r)]